CRYPNET/.github/profile/README.md

-# CRYPNET - Cryptography and Network Security
+# CRYPNET - Trustworthy AI, Cryptography and Network Security

 Welcome to CRYPNET, the Cryptography and Network Security organization!
 We are a dedicated group of professionals, researchers, and students focused on advancing the field of cybersecurity, adversarial machine learning, and trustworthy AI.